Truist Park: The Battery Atlanta

-On November 20, 2013, the Braves unveiled plans to build a $400 million entertainment district that will surround the ballpark.
+On November 20, 2013, the Braves unveiled plans to build a $400 million entertainment district to surround the ballpark.
 The complex, called The Battery Atlanta, contains a mix of shops, dining, living and workspace in the area surrounding the ballpark.
 It opened in stages starting in 2017.

 Design

 The Braves chose Populous to design the new ballpark.
 Populous has designed 19 of the 30 Major League stadiums currently in use including Marlins Park, Target Field, and Yankee Stadium.
 The Braves picked Populous over HKS, Inc. who served as a consultant for the Braves prior to the selection of Populous.